• Skip to primary navigation

 Another Parisian café landmark that needs to be experienced is les Deux Magots.
 Who would think its humble beginnings in 1812 would have reached such artistic and literary heights?

 The hot chocolate is so velvety and thick, be careful if sitting on the terrace outside (opposite the church).
-If you're busy taking photos for social, it may just cool and set.
-Their range of hot chocolate to the frappé (cold) can cost you 14 euros ($15).
+If you're busy taking photos for social, it may just cool and set!
+I love that it comes in a little 12.5cl pot (10 euros) but best value is 12 euros for double the size and in summer, try the iced chocolat frappé.

 silver jug and porcelain cup filled with hot chocolate in Paris's Laduree